bilig

 If you already have the workbook but do not know the right output cells yet, start with inspection:

 That command does not write pricing.recalculated.xlsx.
-It imports the workbook, lists formula cells, recomputes every formula by default, reports stale cached values, and suggests --read targets for the real proof command.
+It inspects the workbook for unsupported functions, external links, macros, pivots, volatile formulas, stored formula results, and risk reasons before you pick the exact input and output cells for the proof command.
 If you intentionally pass --inspect-limit, require uninspectedFormulaCellCount: 0 before treating the report as complete coverage.

 Expected shape: